Continuing Education Activity

 The anterior approach involves a cervical discectomy or corpectomy followed by fusion with autograft, allograft, or artificial intervertebral disc.
 Anterior plates, metallic cages, and synthetic spacers can be used in conjunction with bone grafts and have resulted in comparable fusion rates, however, the long-term outcomes are still unclear.
 In patients who experience radicular pain due to central or bilateral disc herniation, an anterior approach is preferable, whereas either an anterior or posterior approach is an option for a lateral disc lesion.
 Anterior cervical discectomy and fusion (ACDF) are used to treat patients with myelopathy and pathological compression up to three levels or when cervical lordosis is lost.

 The posterior approach consists of partial discectomy, laminotomy-foraminotomy, laminoplasty, and laminectomy.
 Foraminotomy alone is adequate in patients with foraminal stenosis due to bone spur formation and/or lateral disc herniation.
 Laminectomy or laminoplasty is a clinical option in patients requiring decompression at four or more levels or whose anterior column is already fused.
 A preserved cervical lordosis is critical for a posterior approach as it allows the spinal cord to shift dorsally following decompression.
-Patients with a flexible cervical kyphosis will require additional cervical posterior instrumentation to help restore normal lordosis and maximize the posterior shift of the spinal cord.
+Patients with flexible cervical kyphosis will require additional cervical posterior instrumentation to help restore normal lordosis and maximize the posterior shift of the spinal cord.

 - Cervical sprain and strain